Kylie Jenner Moves On With Travis Scott But Won’t Be Happy If Tyga Goes Back To Blac Chyna

 — Everyday Life (@mcfadden_elaina) April 26, 2017

-However, their break-up may be for good this time.
+However, their breakup may be for good this time.
 Fans quickly noticed that Kylie is spending a lot of time with another man these days.
-As seen in the photo above, the Keeping Up With The Kardashians star is now busy with her life doing things without Tyga – such as tagging along rapper Travis Scott in a Houston Rockets game last April 25, Mail Online reported.
+As seen in the photo above, the Keeping Up With the Kardashians star is now busy with her life doing things without Tyga – such as tagging along rapper Travis Scott in a Houston Rockets game last April 25, Mail Online reported.

 Naturally, their public appearances raised speculations that the two could be a couple.
 Previously, fans also spotted Kylie Jenner with Travis Scott partying at Coachella last month.
 And, if latest reports are correct, the two are already a couple.
 Apparently, Travis has been telling friends that they are now the “real deal.”